sta-212-f19/website/content/policies.md

   * Be sure to tag relevant participants using their GitHub handles, for example if you want to tag Dr. D'Agostino McGowan, use `@LucyMcGowan`
 * Be sure to click "Submit a new issue" when you're ready to post your question

-Please also make use of our office hours - we are hear to help you learn!
+Please also make use of our office hours - we are here to help you learn!

 ### Honor code: